jquast/ucs-detect/README.rst

 This program, ``ucs-detect``, is able to **automatically detect** the version of unicode that the connecting Terminal supports.
-The python wcwidth_ library supports **all** Unicode versions, 4.1.0 through 12.1.0 at time of this writing, and so it is able to select and match the correct return value for by using the given value of the ``UNICODE_VERSION`` environment variable.
+The python wcwidth_ library supports **all** Unicode versions, 4.1.0 through 12.1.0 at time of this writing, and so it is able to select and match the correct width, by selecting for the given value of the ``UNICODE_VERSION`` environment variable.

 With this solution, we can correctly determine the ``UNICODE_VERSION`` of